jamesbuckett/ckad-bootcamp/04-kubernetes-networking.md

 kubernetes.io bookmark: [Service](https://kubernetes.io/docs/concepts/services-networking/service/)

 Notes
-* The default kube-proxy mode for rule-based IP management is iptables, and the iptables mode native method for load distribution is random selection.
+* The default kube-proxy mode for rule-based IP management is `iptables`
+*  The `iptables` mode native method for load distribution is random selection
+* In English - No round robin load balancing for Kubernetes Service it is random selection

 Create a Pod